Note: Please be patient with these early chapters; I was very young when I started!

 "I've got one!"
 Selphie waved her hand frantically, as if trying to catch a teacher's attention.
 Doctor Pan's inquisitive look darted off Ienzo, and the sprightly man was immediately wrapped up in Selphie's story, forgetting in a moment that Ienzo had not shared at all.

 But his stumble had not gone unnoticed.
 Ienzo could feel Tseng's eyes boring into his back.
-It wasn't rage that tightened the steel-haired boy's fists around the edge of his seat.
+It wasn't rage that tightened his fists around the edge of his seat.
 It wasn't rage that clenched his teeth.
 It was just something, another indefinable piece of himself that sharpened his focus on the silent security guard to a needle-fine point.

 Tseng was once again an unmoving obstacle in his way, separating Ienzo from another piece of freedom—separating Ienzo from walking, breathing proof of non-existence.